 If you are an employer and one of your employees is being abused by an intimate partner, stalked, or threatened, some states will allow you (the employer) to file for a restraining order against the abusive person.
 The restraining order can protect you, the abused employee, your other employees, your customers, your property, and more.

-Georgia, North Carolina, Rhode Island, and Tennessee also allow employers to get restraining orders against an employee’s abuser.
+Georgia and Tennessee also allow employers to get restraining orders against an employee’s abuser.
 Please check back in the summer of 2021 for more information on those states on WomensLaw.org.
 If you don’t see your state listed, you can contact us via our Email Hotline and we can check to see if there is a similar law in your state that we don’t yet have on WomensLaw.org.